debate-map/app/Packages/deploy/README.md

 	* 2.1\) Option 1, into a new postgres instance/pod-set that then gets promoted to master (PGO recommended way):
 		* 2.1.1\) Ensure that the tilt-up script is running for the target context. (and disable any tilt-up scripts running for other contexts)
 		* 2.1.2\) Uncomment the `dataSource` field in `postgres.yaml`, uncomment + fill-in the section matching the restore-type you want (then save the file):
-			* 2.1.2.1\) If you want to restore exactly to a base-backup (without any wal-archive replaying), use the first section. (modifying "set" to the base-backup folder-name seen in the cloud-bucket) [NOTE: Not currently working.
-See [here](https://github.com/CrunchyData/postgres-operator/issues/1886#issuecomment-907784977).]
+			* 2.1.2.1\) If you want to restore exactly to a base-backup (without any wal-archive replaying), use the first section. (modifying "set" to the base-backup folder-name seen in the cloud-bucket)
+				* 2.1.2.1.1\) At the moment, you also have to run a `psql` command to complete the restore.
+See [here](https://github.com/CrunchyData/postgres-operator/issues/1886#issuecomment-907784977).
 			* 2.1.2.2\) If you want to restore to a specific point-in-time (with wal-archive replaying), use the second section. (modifying "target" to the time you want to restore to, with a specified timezone [UTC recommended])
 	* 2.2\) Option 2, into the existing postgres instance/pod-set (imperative, arguably cleaner way -- but not yet working/reliable):
 		* 2.2.1\) Run: `npm start "backend.restoreDBBackup_prep BACKUP_LABEL"` This script patches the postgres-operator deployment/configuration to contain [the fields](https://access.crunchydata.com/documentation/postgres-operator/5.0.2/tutorial/disaster-recovery/#perform-an-in-place-point-in-time-recovery-pitr) that mark a restoration as active, and specify which backup to use.